sumana2001/social-media/README.md

 ```bash
 nodemon app.js
 ```
 If you get an error immediately, don't worry.
-The final step is to connect to the MongoDB database.
+We will connect to the MongoDB database.

 Note: The Server Runs on **localhost:5000**